Carzit/sd-webui-samplers-scheduler/README.md

 - `DPM++ 2M`
 - `DPM++ 2M SDE`
 - `DPM++ 3M SDE`
+- `Restart` (from https://github.com/Newbeeer/diffusion_restart_sampling, using the recommended hyperparameters)

 You can also choose `Skip` to skip certain steps.